pettersand/builder/devlog.md

+## 02/01-24

+Happy new year!
+Christmas shenanigans, some days off, and focus on courses has stolen my attention from project work.
+Back at it now and will be working more on this going forward.

 ## 15/12-23

 New PC.
 So lots of setup and installation going on.
 Will get back on the dev train once things are in place.